 Behemoth Brewing and Andrew Childs are synonymous.
-He is the owner, brewer, and beer giraffe of Behemoth Brewing Company.
+He is the founder, brewer, and beer giraffe of Behemoth Brewing Company.
 But, how did he get this whole thing going?
 Well, he had been a big fan of good beer for a long time (dating back to when he collected beer glasses as an 11 year old with a paper run) and one day decided to turn his obsession into a career.

 Andrew cut his teeth on good beer by having tasting trays of the Tuatara range when he was 19 or 20 at the old Malthouse in Wellington and from then on there was no looking back.
 He studied to be a lawyer at Victoria University in Wellington, even finishing off his degree in Uppsala, Sweden.
 But, when he got back to Wellington and found himself working a couple of government legal jobs that bored the hell out of him, he was lost.
 One New Year’s Eve, in the Wairarapa, he told a bunch of friends to give him one resolution each.
 Paul Harrison, a lifelong friend, said, "you have always wanted to home brew, so why not give it a go?"
 That gave him the idea and he's been making beer ever since.
 Turning a hobby into passion and passion into a life dedicated to making bigger tasting beer.
 Cheers Paul!

 In less than a year he quit his job doing legal policy at ACC and went to work at the Fork and Brewer.
 A massive change and lifestyle but even a hefty 50% pay cut did not deter him.
 "Yes," he admits, "a law degree is a lot of time and money, but life is too short to not do the things you love doing!"